ajimenezh/Testproject/README.md

 Topics
 ------
 The topics appear in the main activity when opening the app if you are registered.
-To create a new topic or search a fragment is opened, so the transitions are very fast.
+To create a new topic or search, a fragment is opened, so the transitions are very fast.
 All the topics are stored in the SQL database and recovered sorted by creation date.